Cantara/devops/pull_deploy/linux/README.md

 3. You have to define your own crontab to run [updateDocker.sh](deploy/updateDocker.sh) at appropriate intervals.

 # Building
 The [build](build) folder contains a Docker folder, which is a replica of the Docker folder within ConfigService.
+I.e. you would typically need to copy this folder to your project and make small adaptions to it, so you can build (and push) your own Docker image from this.
+Then you could later deploy it, as described above.

 1. The essential part here is that [update-service.sh](build/Docker/toRoot/update-service.sh) will be running repeatedly by a crontab in the Docker container.
 2. [update-service.sh](build/Docker/toRoot/update-service.sh) will, like the deploy mechanism, download and run a (Java) application, and check for newer versions to download and run.